-Small yet most visited, the Maru Ganesh is the busiest in the Durbar Square.
-People of Kathmandu valley believe that the four Ganesh in four corners of Kathmandu valley protect the peoples living in Kathmandu.
+Small yet most visited, the Maru Ganesh is the busiest in Durbar Square.
+People of Kathmandu valley believe that the four Ganesh in four corners of Kathmandu valley protects the people living in Kathmandu.
 The worship of Ganesh is considered to bring a Lucky Charm if you are starting something new.
-Everyday people go to worship this temple and on Tuesdays one can see a long queue of people waiting for hours as this is the day considered for the day of worship for Lord Ganesh.
+Every day people go to worship this temple and on Tuesdays, one can see a long queue of people waiting for hours as this is the day considered for the day of worship for Lord Ganesh.

 Other interesting things to see here are Mahadev Temple, Shiva Parvati Temple, Bhagwati Temple, Old palace, Saraswoti temple, Krishna Octangular Temple, Big drums, Kal Bhairav, Jagannath Temple, and Tal.

-Pashupatinath is a temple dedicated to Lord Shiva situated five kilometer east of Kathmandu at the bank of Bagmati River.
+Pashupatinath is a temple dedicated to Lord Shiva situated five kilometers east of Kathmandu at the bank of the Bagmati River.
 The temple has two golden roofs and four silver doors and is a holy place of pilgrimage that attracts tens of thousands of Hindu pilgrims every year in spring.
-At the banks of the Bagmati River one can also observe the cremation ritual of Hindus.
+At the banks of the Bagmati River, one can also observe the cremation ritual of Hindus.

 Patan Durbar Square is home to the former Patan Royal Family.
 The most photographed of Kathmandu’s 3 Durbar Squares, it features a remarkable display of Newari architecture.
 Its main attractions include the Krishna Temple, with its 21 golden pinnacles, Rudra Varna Mahavihar, a Buddhist Monastery that houses local treasures, and the central courtyard of Mul Chowk.